top of page

 POSTCARDS

-The creation of the first two postcards was a significant undertaking.
-It required the development of new templates, along with major photo edits to ensure adequate brightness and white space for each postcard's header title.
-The use of white feathered gradients and adjustments to the opacity of each photograph resulted in subtle yet effective changes, ultimately leading to a well-balanced overall appearance.
+The creation of these first two postcards was a significant undertaking, as it required the development of entirely new templates.
+A major part of this process involved extensive photo editing to ensure optimal brightness and sufficient white space for each postcard's header title.
+By skillfully applying white feathered gradients and adjusting the opacity of each photograph, I achieved subtle yet effective changes.
+This meticulous attention to detail ultimately resulted in a well-balanced and polished overall appearance for both postcards.

 EMAIL BANNERS